Hospice Inpatient Unit

 Benefits of inpatient care

 Experts with hospice training staff the Hospice Inpatient Unit 24 hours a day, seven days a week.
-Examples of situations when hospice patients need services that must be performed in a hospital environment are when pain medications must be adjusted quickly, monitored by healthcare providers or when a ventilator patient shifts from curative care to comfort care.
+Examples of situations when hospice patients need services that must be performed in a hospital environment are when pain medications must be adjusted quickly, monitored by healthcare providers or for patients that shift from curative care to comfort care.
 High-level hospice care is also required when severe, life-threatening emergencies turn into situations from which the patient will not recover.

 Families with a loved one in hospice care can gather together more comfortably in the larger patient rooms, which also have sleeping accommodations and a private bathroom with shower for family members.
 There are small private rooms for family members to meet with healthcare providers and a large gathering space.
 There, grieving families can comfort one another and use amenities such as a computer station, kitchenette with dining area, laundry room and play area.